Vadskye/Rise/docs/standard_effects.md

 * Single-target:
   * Deal std +1d/+1a in std range
   * Deal conditional std +2d/+2a in std range
-  * Heal std +1d in std range
+  * Heal one hit point in close range
   * r1 condition with r3 crit-only condition in std range
   * Deal std in long range
 * AOE:
-  * Heal std damage -2d to all within Med radius from you
   * Deal std to all within Med/10 line from you
   * Deal std to all within Med cone from you
   * Deal std to enemies within Small radius from you